 Step 1.
-Clean The Drawers:
+Clean The Drawers

 First you will need to sand both the frames and the drawers.
-I’m assuming they are clean to begin with, unlike mine were.
-If they aren’t clean, then you should clean them after sanding.
+I’m assuming they are clean to begin with, unlike mine were after sitting in a basement for so long.

 I didn’t worry about painting anything but the drawer fronts, and part of the sides of the drawers that were visible in front of the frame.

 If you need to clean them, try to do it with a wet rag, rather than immersing everything in a tub.